 She's a postumous character.
 This series begins with a tragedy, the tragic death of Mrs. Fuwa.
 Whodunit?
 Whydunit?
 And Howdunit?
 The answers to these questions are going to blow you away.
 While Mahiro is my favorite, I have no shame or remorse to admit that she's easily the best character from this series.
 She's just too magnificent not to love/adore.
 And the only flaws I found about her are the same as Yoshino's, minus the casanova part, obviously.
 Definitely the best girl from this franchise.

 Just wanted to post this marvelous quote for no reason at all.
 It was just too bloody awesome for me to forget about it.
 He's a nice character though, just like everyone from the supporting cast.
-But Megumu and Samon are noteworthy characters, the former has the biggest development in the series, while the latter is great, saying anything about him would be too spoilerific so I decided to refrain from doing so.
-Evangeline and Tetsuya are also pleasing in their own distinctive ways.
+But Megumu and Samon are also noteworthy characters, the former has the biggest development in the series, while the latter is great.
+Saying anything else about him would be too spoilerific so I decided to refrain from doing so.
+Evangeline and Natsumura are also pleasing in their own distinctive ways.

 The friendship between Yoshino and Mahiro is realistic and amazing.
 They're fighting against the greatest threat the world has ever known, but that doesn't tarnishes their friendship not even a little bit, I mean why it should?
 They deal with nearly everything together as one, physically and psychologically.
 There's some lowlevel homoerotization between them.
 But I can assure you that it won't bother you much, like in some sports manga that tend to overdo it, which is something that I, personally, have a strong dislike towards to.
 They're best friends and know each other since 4th grade after all, so some occasional touching and some ambiguous lines should be expected to happen between them.